Coral Gables Federal Extradition Attorney

 Prior to extradition, the individual in question is entitled to a legal hearing in which they can present defenses to try to stop the extradition.
 Anyone facing extradition should always be represented at this hearing by a skilled and qualified defense attorney.
 An attorney can argue that there is not sufficient evidence to sustain the criminal charge against the individual.
 An attorney can also present evidence that the person in custody at the hearing is not actually the same person who is wanted in the foreign country.
 Furthermore, a defense lawyer can argue that the foreign country does not actually have probable cause to believe that the individual was the one who committed the offense.
 Finally, if the foreign country delays the extradition too long, an attorney can argue that you have the right to be released from custody.
 These are only some of the ways that an experienced extradition defense lawyer can help you fight against extradition proceedings to keep you in the U.S.

-Contact a federal extradition defense lawyer to discuss your case today
+Contact a Coral Gables extradition attorney to discuss your case today

 If you are facing extradition from the United States, it is imperative that you have a highly skilled defense lawyer who is familiar with this type of case.
 Extradition cases can be extremely complicated and can involve many different legal issues, so you want to make sure your defense attorney has the experience and resources necessary to make sure your rights are fully protected throughout your entire case.
 At the law office of Alfredo A. Izaguirre in Miami and Coral Gables, Florida, we have many tools with which to defend against an extradition to a foreign country.
 Please do not hesitate to call today at 305-442-0425 for help with your federal extradition case.